Exodus-Technologies/Carbon/README.md

 - APPLE_PRIVATE_KEY (Apple private key for jwt)
 - GOOGLE_CLIENT_EMAIL (Google client email for the service API)
 - GOOGLE_PRIVATE_KEY (Google private key for authentication)
+- PACKAGE_NAME (name of the package in the Google and Apple store)

 # API Definition